10/29/2024

 Connor Cunningham

-Everyone, thank you.
-Just back to the network for a second.
-I realize a lot of the changes that you've made have been added up to Rasm and returns and all that stuff.
-And that's great.
-But when you think about relevancy as you've made those changes, are you finding that you're growing the pie of people that are coming towards jet blow?
-Point being is like, do the network adjustments really drive more dependence for people that are
+Hi, everyone.
+Thank you.
+You know, just back to the network for a second.
+I realize a lot of the changes that you've made have been added up to RASM and returns and all that stuff, and that's great.
+But when you think about relevancy as you've made those changes, are you finding that you're growing the pie of people that are coming towards JetBlue?
+Uh, like point being is like, do the, do the network adjustments really drive more dependence for, for people that are using your product overall?
+Thanks.

 speaker

-coming to jet blow?
-I think that's a good question.
+Hi, uh, thanks for the question.
 The answer is absolutely yes.
-I'd say based on the numbers we're seeing in places like Providence, Bradley, Manchester, Islip, we're absolutely pulling customers towards jet blow.
-I will note that all four of those markets had competitors, both ULCC competitors and full service competitors, our legacy competitors, I guess.
-I'm not sure we can call Southwest full service, but we had a lot of Southwesters up there as well.
+I'd say based on the numbers we're seeing in places like Providence, Bradley, uh, Manchester, I slip, we are absolutely pulling customers towards JetBlue.
+I will note that all four of those markets had competitors, both ULCC competitors and full service competitors. our legacy competitors, I guess.
+I'm not sure we can call Southwest full service, but we have a lot of Southwest stuff there as well.
 And we are actually doing a very good job of pulling these customers over.
-And frankly, in these markets, in New York State, in New England, we are sort of the default carrier for leisure.
-And I don't want to be in a situation where we have customers who would like to fly jet blow, who do not have the opportunity in a market that we forecast we can do profitably.
-So this is not the end of the growth we're going to see in those markets.
-And it's because customers respond to it extremely well.
+And frankly, you know, in these markets, in New York State, in New England, you know, we are sort of the default carrier for leisure.
+And I don't want to be in a situation where we have customers who would like to fly JetBlue, who do not have the opportunity in a market that we forecast we can do profitably.
+This is not the end of the growth we're going to see in those markets, and it's because customers respond to it extremely well.

 speaker